usox/hypersonic/README.md

 The subsonic protocol is somewhat sloppy when it comes to security.
-Prior to version `1.13.0`, the protocol expects the username and the password to be sent as part of the query string - the password itself is either transferred as cleartext or hex-encoded.
+Prior to version `1.13.0`, the protocol expects the username and the password to be sent as part of the query string - the password itself is either transferred as plaintext or hex-encoded.

 Starting with `1.13.0` the protocol added support for access-tokens - a md5 hash consisting of the password and a salt (which also gets added to the query params).